- A research chat and SMS live chat service provided by Ontario Colleges Library Service (OCLS) and participating Ontario college libraries.

 How do I contact the Library by phone or email?

 - See the closure notice page for details.

 - If you want to borrow our print collection then you will need a library account.

 - See the details on the borrowing page.

 How do I access library eBooks, online journals and streaming videos?

 - Log-in with your Humber username and password.

 - Access is seamless to library article or eBook links found in Blackboard courses.

-Is there a Step-by-Step guide on how to access the MyHumber site?
+Are there guides on using the MyHumber site?

 I’m a Humber student/staff, how do I log on to the secure wireless network?